bhauman/figwheel-main/docs/docs/compile_config.md

 is basically the classpath + `public`.

-The Figwheel default for this path is in the `target/public` directory because we want to seperate files that are compiled (and thus temporary) from files that we edit and keep in version control like HTML and CSS.
+The Figwheel default for this path is in the `target/public` directory because we want to separate files that are compiled (and thus temporary) from files that we edit and keep in version control like HTML and CSS.

-The Figwheel default as metioned before uses the build name and looks like
+The Figwheel default as mentioned before uses the build name and looks like

 ```shell